frealcone/DFS/README.md

 # DFS

-DFS stands for Distributed File System.
+DFS stands for Distributed File System (just like GFS).